Table of Contents Show

 - Prevent the mistakes that led to the 2007 financial crisis

-3. Get a system for recording entries
+3. Get a system for recording entries3.
+Get a system for recording entries

-4. Set up your chart of accounts
+4. Set up your chart of accounts4.
+Set up your chart of accounts

-- Account – Lists the account names
+- Lists the account names

-- Type – Lists the type of account (asset, liability, equity, income)
+- Lists the type of account (asset, liability, equity, income)

 Each time you make a transaction, enter it under the appropriate account.
 Keep your chart of accounts regularly updated to keep your records accurate.

-5. Separate personal and business funds
+5. Separate personal and business funds5.
+Separate personal and business funds

-6. Organize all your supporting documents
+6. Organize all your supporting documents6.
+Organize all your supporting documents

 - Invoices and receipts